A tribute to my wonderful friend Ebow Graham of Foreign Beggars

 Foreign Beggars were one of the first UK underground hip-hop acts to blend hip-hop with electronic music.
 Even at the beginning, when we would go and watch all their performances at Cargo, Fabric and smaller, now-long-gone venues, we knew that there was something palpably special about the infectious and upbeat energy that they exuded onstage.

-The experimental group came onto the scene in 2002, and over time they branched out to pioneer a musical style that fearlessly blended rap with grime, dubstep and drum ‘n’ bass (they collaborated with luminaries of the latter genres, such as Skrillex and Noisia).
+The experimental group came onto the scene in 2002, and over time they branched out to pioneer a musical style that fearlessly blended rap with grime, dubstep and drum ‘n’ bass, collaborated with luminaries of the latter genres, such as Skrillex and Noisia.
 It was a sound that paved the way for UK hip-hop and vocal-led bass music as it is today, directly influencing many artists such as Loyle Carner and the poet and musician Kate Tempest, with whom Foreign Beggars collaborated.

 Although Foreign Beggars split up in May, having released their final album, ‘Matriarchy’, last year, Ebow enjoyed 17 years of the group’s close friendship.
 Together with core group members James Miller aka DJ NoNames and producer Dag Nabbit, he travelled the world non-stop, touring with the likes of The Prodigy.

 Ebow was born in London to Ghanian parents, one of two boys and nine half-siblings.
 Aged seven, a year after his parents divorced, he moved to Ghana to live with his grandmother.
-His mother, the late Efua Dorkenoo, OBE, stayed in the UK to campaign against female genital mutilation.
-“Ebow had an incredible sense of purpose,” says his brother Kobina, who was responsible for igniting Ebow’s love for hip-hop.
+His mother, the late Efua Dorkenoo, OBE, stayed in the UK to campaign against FGM (female genital mutilation).
+“Ebow had an incredible sense of purpose,” says his brother Kobina, who was responsible for first igniting Ebow’s love for hip-hop.
 “He was all about his music in the same way that his mother was about empowering girls.”

 Ebow’s relationship with his mother was reciprocal: she always encouraged his musical talents and he took huge pride in her work.
 He was influenced by the strong women his mother introduced him to, including Tracy Chapman and playwright and poet-rapper Sarah Jones.